-- A. There is a presumption against new proposals for houseboats, including extensions to existing houseboats, and other moorings or floating structures designed for permanent residential use. - B. Replacement houseboats should not be materially larger than existing nor harm the character of the river. - C. A new mooring or other floating structure or development of an existing mooring will be supported if it complies with the following criteria: - 1. it does not harm the character, openness and views of the river, by virtue of its design and height; - 2. the proposed use is river-dependent or river-related; - 3. there is no interference with the recreational use of the river, riverside and navigation; and - 4. the proposal is of wider benefit to the community

-- 21.101 The River Thames is designated Metropolitan Open Land and therefore the character and openness of the river will be safeguarded from inappropriate uses.
+- A. There is a presumption against new proposals for houseboats, including extensions to existing houseboats, and other moorings or floating structures designed for permanent residential use. - B. Applications for replacement houseboats should demonstrate they would not be materially larger than existing nor harm the character of the river. - C. A new mooring or other floating structure or development of an existing mooring will be supported if it complies with the following criteria: - 1. it does not harm the character, openness and views of the river, by virtue of its design and height; - 2. protects and/or enhances the biodiversity of the river; - 3. the proposed use is river-dependent or river-related; - 4. there is no interference with the recreational use of the river, riverside and navigation; and - 5. the proposal is of wider benefit to the community. - 21.102 The River Thames is designated Metropolitan Open Land and therefore the character and openness of the river will be safeguarded from inappropriate uses.
 Whilst it is acknowledged that existing houseboats, moorings and other floating structures are an established part of the river scene, houseboats, by definition, are an inappropriate use within Metropolitan Open Land.
 They can cause problems because of infrastructure provision (such as sewage, waste, water, secure storage and washing), provision of access, servicing and car parking, obstruction to navigation and public access to the river, interference with the recreational use of the river and its foreshores and impacts on the views, local character and amenity of the river.
-Therefore, new proposals for houseboats, including extensions to existing houseboats and other moorings or floating structures designed for permanent residential uses will be resisted. - 21.102 Whilst the Council has limited powers regarding the appearance of boats, planning permission is required for new moorings and change of use of the river bank and river bed for permanent mooring.
+Therefore, new proposals for houseboats, including extensions to existing houseboats and other moorings or floating structures designed for permanent residential uses will be resisted. - 21.103 Whilst the Council has limited powers regarding the appearance of boats not subject to planning controls, planning permission is

+- required for new moorings and change of use of the river bank and river bed for permanent mooring.
 Permanently moored vessels and development into waterways should only be permitted for water-related uses.
-The River Thames should not be used as an extension of developable land in London, nor should parts be a continuous line of moored craft. - 21.103 It should be noted that the Council introduced a Moorings Bylaw in 2015.
+The River Thames should not be used as an extension of developable land in London, nor should parts be a continuous line of moored craft.
+Proposals for development into waterways will protect at a minimum, and where appropriate enhance, the biodiversity of the river. - 21.104 It should be noted that the Council introduced a Moorings Bylaw in 2015.
 As such, a criminal offence will be committed if any vessel is moored for longer than permitted without the written consent of the Council.
 The Environment Agency and the Port of London Authority require houseboats to be licensed and can object to them on navigational grounds.
 The Environment Agency is also able to object to houseboats on flood risk and biodiversity grounds.

-Policy 42.
 Trees, Woodland and Landscape

-- A. In accordance with London Plan (2021) Policy G7 (Trees and woodlands), the Council will require the protection of existing trees and the provision of new trees, shrubs, hedgerows and other vegetation of landscape significance that complement existing, or create new, high quality green elements, which deliver air quality, climate change, amenity and biodiversity benefits. - B. To ensure development protects, respects, contributes to and enhances trees and landscapes, the Council, when assessing development proposals, will:
+- A. The Council will require the protection of existing trees and the provision of new trees in accordance with London Plan Policy G7 (Trees and Woodlands), as well as shrubs, hedgerows and other vegetation of landscape significance that complement existing, or create new, high quality green elements, which deliver air quality, climate change, amenity and biodiversity benefits. - B. To ensure development protects, respects, contributes to and enhances trees and landscapes, the Council, when assessing development proposals, will: